 Sometimes it is enough to let children express their opinion, to pay attention to their words — and all “constraints” fall off, and the “mask” is abandoned.

 If children feel that they have the possibility to show their worth, that the very fact of their existence is interesting to other people, then they become interested in getting new information from adults.
-And in order to lay the foundation of morality in children, we can tell them, along with information for broadening their outlook, parables and stories from the Gospels.
+And in order to lay the foundation of ethics in children, we can tell them, along with information for broadening their outlook, parables and stories from the Gospels.

 The life of an adolescent group goes according to certain laws.
 Among children conflicts often occur.
 If instead of smoothing such situations one tries to help children to examine their relationships with the use of stories and parables from the Gospels, then it can change their “scale of values”, make them more ethical, kind, and honest.

 At the age of 11-14, adolescents have questions to which they have not found answers yet.
-They already have a set of ways of behaving; they know various nuances of human relationships; their attitude toward themselves has been already formed; and in them appears the desire to know the principles of this world.
+They already have a set of ways of behaving; they know various nuances of human relationships; their attitude towards themselves has already been formed; and in them appears the desire to know the principles of this world.
 They make attempts to solve arising problems on the basis of knowledge they have.
 Work in classes may help them to sort the accumulated knowledge, to get new information, to distinguish the true from the false.

-The use of themes from the New Testament can help them to sort out the incoming information, to learn to control oneself, to withstand difficulties of life, which will inevitably occur.
+The use of themes from the New Testament can help them to sort out the incoming information, to learn to control oneself, to withstand the difficulties of life, which will inevitably occur.

 In classes with adolescents, the communication should be built in the form of a dialogue.
 It is important to give to each child the opportunity to express his or her opinion.
-This can help every member of the group to gain self-confidence, to learn respecting other’s opinions.
+This can help every member of the group to gain self-confidence, to learn to respect other’s opinions.
 It is very important to teach children that everyone has a right to have their own opinion.
 And therefore we have to master such qualities as patience and tolerance.